 West Yorkshire evening traffic update: Delays and slow moving traffic on M62

+West Yorkshire evening traffic update: Severe delays and slow moving traffic on M62

 Here is your evening West Yorkshire traffic update for Wednesday, October 12.